 OK, while that may not be high on many kids’ weekend or school holiday to do list, once they realise it is school 1850’s style, curiosity is sure to get the better of them.
 They can enjoy a lesson in cursive handwriting with quill and ink, and gain an insight into schooling in the 1850’s and how learning was a privilege for kids of the goldfields.

-They can grab a shovel and a pan to get down and dirty in search of real gold at the Red Hill Gully Diggings.
+One of the best things to do in Sovereign Hill with kids is to grab a shovel and a pan to get down and dirty in search of real gold at the Red Hill Gully Diggings.
 There are miners on hand to show them how it is done and it is ‘finders keepers’.
 It’s worth noting though that the exercise is addictive and, if your kids are anything like mine, you’ll struggle to wrench your gold fever infected little ones away for the next adventure.

-Take a self-guided underground tour or board a mine car for a fully guided Gold Mine Tour through the darkness and down deep into the mines.
+Take a self-guided underground tour or board a mine car for a fully guided Sovereign Hill Gold Mine Tour through the darkness and down deep into the mines.
 Note: Claustrophobic mamas might like to give this one a miss.

 Which may also be why there are no pics because I may have stayed at the top twiddling my thumbs while our fab guide Andre, pictured here, took Raffles and Sugarpuff on the allegedly “awesome” tour.

-6. They can see what $160,000 looks like
+6. See what $160,000 looks like

 There is more basic horse and man power driven machinery around the diggings, where the kids can get hands on and use a little muscle of their own.

-9. They can meet cool characters
+9. Meet Sovereign HIll’s cool characters

 Around every corner and down every alleyway, opportunities abound to meet, interact and share a laugh with Sovereign HiIl’s many characters.

-12. They can satisfy their sweet tooth
+12. Satisfy your sweet tooth

-13. They can experience the Eureka Uprising
+13. Experience the Eureka Uprising at Sovereign Hill